 Fave dish: A plate of warm lasagna, best eaten while catching up with a good friend over multiple coffees.

 3. Le Cagibi (5490 st Laurent)

 Quirky, cozy and located way the hell up St. Laurent street, Le Cajibi has been serving high quality veggie/gluten free/organic options forever.
 Easy on the wallet and swarming with students and artist-types, I recommend this place for vegetarian or vegan Mexican (black bean burritos, nachos, tacos, quesadillas), homemade desserts, local craft beer, funky cocktails, and fantastic fair-trade coffee.
 Like many small venues in the Mile End, this place was Hipster before the great Montreal hipster invasion of ‘07, so you can expect kombucha vibes, vintage decor, eclectic art and local live music.

 Photo cred: Leslie at https://spottedsf.com/

-Fave dish: warm cup of chili with tortilla chips and a green tea on a dreary November day.
+Fave dish: warm cup of chilli with tortilla chips and a coffee on a dreary November day.